 8) Because You Really Can Make a Difference

 Passing a constitutional amendment is a matter of math.
 We need over 290 members of Congress and three quarters of state legislatures on board.
 And while no single person can obtain all of that support on their own, you can help us obtain some of that support.
-Whether you’re gathering signatures or endorsements in your district, doing research to find direct quotes from elected officials about Citizens United, or meeting with your Congressional office, every little bit helps.
+Whether you’re gathering signatures or endorsements in your district or hosting a fundraiser to keep us moving forward, every new supporter helps.
+Every dollar makes a difference.

 9) Because People Power is Our Greatest Asset